Skip to content

 ComponentPurpose

-Settings::integrations (crates/common/src/settings.rs)Free-form JSON blob keyed by integration ID.
+Settings::integrations (crates/trusted-server-core/src/settings.rs)Free-form JSON blob keyed by integration ID.
 Use IntegrationSettings::insert_config to seed configs; each module deserializes and validates (validator::Validate) its own config and exposes an enabled flag so the core settings schema stays stable.

 html_processor.rsApplies first-party URL rewrites, injects the Trusted Server JS shim, and lets integrations override attribute values (for example to swap script URLs).